ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 suites that are not associated with the protocol.
 For example, the setup and the teardown are managed through the SUT control adapter.
 The SUT control adapter is designed to work with Microsoft implementation of the SUT.
-However, it is configurable to allow the test suites to run against non-Microsoft implementation of the SUT.
+However, it is configurable to allow test suites to run against non-Microsoft implementation of the SUT.

 There are four protocols that have an SUT control adapter in the Exchange